What's your risk tolerance?

 It seems as if there are as many mutual funds as there are stars in the galaxy.
 The number of choices can be daunting, particularly for beginner IRA investors.
 Luckily, there's an easy solution.

 "A beginner should simply pick a low-cost, large-capitalization equity fund like the Vanguard 500 Index Fund.
-It has annual fees that are among the lowest of any fund at 0.17%," Johnson says.
+It has annual fees that are among the lowest of any fund," Johnson says.

 An investor could do worse than picking a solid index fund such as one that tracks the S&P 500, says Eric Meermann, CFP professional and portfolio manager with Palisades Hudson Financial Group in Scarsdale, New York.